helloblock/helloblock-app/tutorials/wallet-1.md

  - [Carbon Wallet](http://carbonwallet.com/)
  - [Sparecoins](http://sparecoins.io)

-Client side wallets allow users to be in control of their money.
-Unlike Bitcoin-qt, these client side wallets also allow easy web access and don't require users to download the Blockchain as there is generally an API provider.
+Web client side wallets allow users to be in control of their money.
+Also, unlike desktop clients such as Bitcoin-qt, web client side wallets also allow easy access and don't require users to download the Blockchain as there is generally an API provider.

-We get to the nitty gritty of how this works, right down to the raw bytes.
+We get into the nitty gritty of how this works, right down to the raw bytes.
 But firstly, let's take a high level approach.

 A Wallet is just a collection of Bitcoin addresses.
 To make a functional wallet, we need to

  - ** Create Transactions (Part 1) **
  - Manage Addresses/Keys (Part 2)

-We're using [bitcoinjs-lib]() for this tutorial.
-The library is included on the this, so you can open Chrome console (Apple + Option + J) and follow on.
+One of the challenges is that we cannot use the official reference client ```bitcoind``` because everything is done client side.
+However, [bitcoinjs-lib]() is a well-maintained reimplementation of the Bitcoin protocol in javascript.
+This is what we'll be using.
+The library is included on this page, so you can open console (e.g. Chrome console) and follow on.

 You can find the full repo on [github.com/helloblock/demo-wallet]()